-Inpatient hospital carePrior authorization• The plan will pay for the following services, and maybe other services not listed here:• For Medicare-co admissions, per period: You pay• Semi-private room (or a private room if it is medically necessary)• For Medicare-co admissions, per period: You pay• Regular nursing services• A benefit period the first day you hospital or skill facility.
-The ben ends when you received any im hospital care (o care in an SNF) in a row.• Needed surgical and medical supplies• Appliances, such as wheelchairs • Operating and recovery room services• In which we do not be beneficial and medical supplies• If you go into a Physical, occupational, and speech therapy Inpatient substance abuse services Physician services Meals, including special diets Blood, including storage and administration Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need.
+- The plan will pay for the following services, and maybe other services not listed here:

+- Semi-private room (or a private room if it is medically necessary)

+- Regular nursing services

+- Costs of special care units, such as intensive care or coronary care units

+- · Drugs and medications

+- · Lab tests

+- · X-rays and other radiology services

+- · Needed surgical and medical supplies

+- · Appliances, such as wheelchairs

+- · Operating and recovery room services

+- · Physical, occupational, and speech therapy

+- · Inpatient substance abuse services

+- · Physician services

+- · Meals, including special diets

+- · Blood, including storage and administration

+- Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need.
 You must either pay the costs for the first 3 pints of blood you get in a calendar year or have the blood donated by you or someone else.

-All other components of blood are covered beginning with the first pint used.
+- All other components of blood are covered beginning with the first pint used.
 The plan will pay for all the blood that you need beginning with the first pint.

 This benefit is continued on the next page